-Торіс Action Notes Complete (where applicable).
-Add brief comments to explain the tasks undertaken.
-1 Training and guidance Send an email to all departmental staff: Asking those who have not completed the online data protection training course in the past 2 years to re-complete it.
-Reminding all departmental staff of the most important University data protection resources as follows: the Data Protection Policy (especially section 3.6, which sets out the responsibilities of individual members of staff). the Data Protection Quick Guide. the information about how to report personal data breaches.
-Highlighting the following specialist guidance for specific types of departmental staff (as applicable): the guidance on academic research and personal data for Principal Investigators and other researchers. the guidance on data sharing for those involved in any purchasing/outsourcing decisions.
+Торіс Action Notes Response (Select one check-box for each action; not all actions have multiple check-boxes) 1 Training and guidance Send an email to all departmental staff: Asking staff to check their training records and, if they have not completed the online data protection training course in the past 2 years, to re-complete it.
+Reminding staff of the top 5 data protection tips.
+These refer variously to the Data Protection Policy, the Data Protection Quick Guide, and information about how to report personal data breaches and how to recognise data protection rights requests.
+Highlighting the following specialist guidance for specific types of staff (as applicable): the guidance on academic research and personal data for Principal Investigators and other researchers. the guidance on data sharing for those involved in any purchasing/outsourcing decisions.
 It is important to keep data protection training and awareness up-to-date and an annual reminder email is key to this.
-While a group email should suffice in most cases, Departmental Administrators and others with access to departmental University Training Booking System records can check on online training course completions within their department if desired, so as to approach staff on an individual basis.
-Individuals can also check their own training course completions on UTBS.
+A group email will suffice in most cases as individuals should check their own 'training history' by logging into the University Training Booking System (UTBS).
+However, Departmental Administrators and others with access to departmental UTBS records can check on online training course completions within their department if desired, so as to approach staff on an individual basis.
+Departments are also encouraged to check or monitor completion rates using these UTBS records.
 The headline page of guidance on academic research and personal data includes links to detailed guidance on various topics, including participant information sheets, consent forms, data management plans, research data risk assessments, and data sharing provisions within research contracts.
+You may wish to retain the following documentation as evidence of having completed this action (this might be required for a spot check): the email(s) in question.
+Complete - add comments here on the activities undertaken: